Carlospb8/travel-time-voronoi/README.md

 - **Accessibility to public hospitals in Castilla-La Mancha**
   https://carlospb8.github.io/travel-time-voronoi/nearest_public_hospital_CLM.html

-These maps show how territories are partitioned when accessibility is measured using **actual travel time through the road network**, rather than straight-line distance.
+These maps illustrate how territories are partitioned when accessibility is measured using **actual travel time through the road network**, rather than straight-line distance.

 ---